sdzx-1/typed-ptr/README.md

 # typed-ptr
-Trying to track a sea of ​​ptr on a type
+Trying to track a sea of ​​ptr on the type